pedrovhb/pedrovhb.github.io/content/posts/mypy_protocol_classvar.md

 I'm writing a little utility library that among other things deals with asynchronously managing subprocesses.
 One of the things I want it to do is to make it easier to process output for arbitrary command line utilities.
-To do that, you'll subclass the provided base class and implement the relevant methods.
+To do that, you'd subclass the library's provided base class and implement the relevant methods, getting some base class functionality like async iteration for free.

-Some programs will output lines of text that are useful as streams, and others really only make sense to look at when the process is finished.
+Some CLI programs will output lines of text that are useful as streams, and others really only make sense to look at when the process is finished.
 To make it easier to deal with both cases, I want to provide a way to get the output as a stream, or as a single string when the process is finished.
 Some programs have a lot of output though, and it's not always desirable to keep it all in memory.
 Take for instance encoding a video through ffmpeg using an stdout pipe as the output.